ldutoit/2020-spring-school-GBS/sessions/stacks_exerciseI_dataprep.md

        OR from the launch of Jupyter:

        ```cd users/<yourusername>/```
+       *NOTE* If you get lost an any time today, you can always cd in your home following this upper link.

     • Once there, create the directory `GBS` and then change directory into `GBS`: